OFFERINGSMEMBERSHIPS & PACKAGES

 Above all, this class is a space where you are supported in listening to your body, honoring your needs, and cultivating a sense of safety within yourself.

-For more in-depth information check out this blog that I cowrote with Amber Stevens of Boundless Body and Wellness!
+For a deeper dive into what trauma-informed yoga is, why it works, and what to expect, check out the blog I cowrote with Amber Stevens of Boundless Body and Wellness.

 SCHEDULE